samerps/Blender-FastHenry/README.md

 As this extension uses FastHenry, it is bound by the same limitations of FastHenry itself, specifically:
 - cannot model material permeability, only conductors.
 - FastHenry is not field solver, it will not calculate the magnetic field.
-- Rectangular cross sections only, though width and thickness can be changed per segment.
+- rectangular cross sections only, though width and thickness can be changed per segment.
-- Plane objects can only be in xy, xz and yz planes, no arbitrary rotations allowed, this is a limitation of FastHenry.
+- plane objects can only be in xy, xz and yz planes, no arbitrary rotations allowed, this is a limitation of FastHenry.

 ### Extension limitations

-- All segments within a curve will have same the width and thickness.
+- all segments within a curve will have same the width and thickness.
 This is in the To Do list to change
-- Plane holes cannot be modelled.
+- plane holes cannot be modelled.
 This is in the To Do list to change.
-- Connect curve segments to planes.
+- connect curve segments to planes.
 This is in the To Do list to change.
-- Currently only one segment can connect to another. i.e. each node can only connect to two segments.
+- currently only one segment can connect to another. i.e. each node can only connect to two segments.
 This is in the To Do list to change.

 ## 5. To Do
 - [ ] ability to change the length and width for each segment within a curve.